Zainab-Nahhal1/chest-xray-classification/README.md

 - Consider using a pretrained backbone (e.g., MobileNetV2) for higher accuracy and faster convergence.
 - The included tests are simple smoke tests; expand them before deploying.

----

-If you want, I can add a Colab notebook version, or include an example saved model checkpoint in the archive.